-Whether it’s electricity or natural gas, the right purchasing strategy for your business is dependent on a multitude of factors.
+Whether it’s electricity or natural gas, the right cost saving purchasing strategies for your business are dependent on a multitude of factors.

 These include your business’s energy usage, operations, risk tolerance, and budget needs.
-Without a tailored and intelligent strategy, you could end up missing opportunities to capture market lows as well as force your business into paying volatile, spiking market prices for the entire length of your energy contracts!
+Without a tailored and intelligent cost saving pricing strategies, you could end up missing opportunities to capture market lows as well as force your business into paying volatile, spiking market prices for the entire length of your energy contracts!

 Before embarking on your electricity and natural gas procurement journey, it is vital to understand the 3 basic types of purchasing strategies that underpin the customization of your energy contracts: Fixed, Index and Blended.